 This is the remade video I promised.
 I will link my old one under this if you wish to view it as well.

-For a list of my supplies I use nearly every time I paint go to my post MY GO TO PAINTING SUPPLIES I CAN’T DO WITHOUT!
+For a list of the supplies I use nearly every time I paint go to my post MY GO TO PAINTING SUPPLIES I CAN’T DO WITHOUT!